 The DEX leverage ranking

-At the top, DESK lists up to 1000x with an aggressive fee schedule (0.0175% taker, and makers earn a rebate). gTrade also reaches 1000x, but specifically on forex pairs, where daily ranges are tiny; its crypto markets cap far lower, with a flat 0.05% fee per side.
-Ostium offers 200x on select forex, gold, and index perps at 0.01% maker / 0.05% taker, with equities capped lower.
+DESK lists up to 1000x with a 0.0175% taker fee and a maker rebate. gTrade also reaches 1000x, but specifically on forex pairs, where daily ranges are tiny.
+Its crypto markets cap far lower, with pair-specific opening and closing fees.
+Ostium offers 200x on select forex, gold, and index perps.
+It charges 0.03% to 0.05% when a trader opens.
+It has no base closing fee.
+Oracle service, spread, and rollover costs can also apply.

 The fine print on headline leverage

 Per-asset caps do the real work.
-BTC and ETH usually get the full number; mid-cap alts are capped around 20-50x, small caps 5-10x.
-The 1000x tiers exist only on calm markets like major forex pairs, which move a fraction of a percent per day.
+Each venue sets caps by asset and position size.
+The 1000x gTrade tier applies to selected forex markets.
 Position-size limits bind too: the higher the multiple, the smaller the max size, because the venue is guarding its own tail risk.
-Nobody is running 1000x on a memecoin, on any venue.
+The venues in this guide do not list 1000x on a meme coin.

 That forex context matters.
 Retail FX brokers have offered 500x for decades because EUR/USD moves half a percent on a big day. gTrade and Ostium bring that on-chain.
 It is a different beast from 100x on a token that moves 10% before lunch.